GitHub badges! (PHP repository) - Tutorial with Travis and GitHub

 Travis CI repository list

-If you have any issue doing this follow the step in travis CI website!
+If you have any issues doing this, follow the steps on the Travis CI website!

 .travis.yml